Jeremymcg88/README-Generator/README.md

 ## Description

-Generating a ReadMe using node and inquirer
+Generating a ReadMe utilizing node and inquirer

 ## Table of Contents